captainGeech42/zanderwork.com/content/blog/htb-doctor.md

 ## Privilege Escalation to User

-Unfortunately, the `user.txt` wasn't in `web`'s home folder, so I will need to escalate my permissions to another user.
+Unfortunately, the `user.txt` file wasn't in `web`'s home folder, so I needed to escalate my permissions to another user.
 Looking at the list of users in `/etc/passwd`, I guess that I'd need to escalate to `shaun`, and confirmed that by checking his home folder and seeing `user.txt`:

 ![shaun in /etc/passwd screenshot](/img/htb/doctor/shell-users.png)